Transparency - expenditure, salaries, accounts

 Find out about the Council’s Land and Building Assets.
 We are working to improve this information and updates will be published at appropriate times.

-Responsibility for Housing Benefit Counter Fraud activity was transferred to the Department of Work & Pensions as part of the Single Fraud Investigation Service (SFIS) and fraud referrals were sent to the DWP from the end of April 2015.
+Responsibility for Housing Benefit Counter Fraud activity was transferred to the Department of Work and Pensions as part of the Single Fraud Investigation Service (SFIS) and fraud referrals were sent to the DWP from the end of April 2015.
 Resource for other counter fraud work is bought in and averages 18 days per annum.

 Social Housing Asset Values